 Soak in the Viennese Summer at One of the Many Summer Baths in Vienna

 Give yourself a break from all the sightseeing and strolling as the sun goes up.
 Enjoy your summer afternoons at one of the many swimming pools of Vienna.

-Schafbergbad and Strandbad Gänsehäufel, the open-air summer baths of Vienna feature different pools, a water slide, various sports fields, children’s playground, and restaurants – everything one needs to have lovely summer time.
+Schafbergbad and Strandbad Gänsehäufel, the open-air summer baths of Vienna feature different pools, a water slide, various sports fields, children’s playground, and restaurants – everything one needs to have a lovely summertime.

 The Austrian Capital of Vienna is a sweet cocktail of the old and new.
 The ancient art, olden cafés and modern architecture thrive alongside.
 Vienna is a city that well celebrates and cherishes its past while giving way to the modernity and innovation.
 One moment, you’re strayed in the golden times gone by; the next moment you’re reminded of this day and age – Vienna’s extraordinary!